 Bone-conducting testing will help audiologists determine if the hearing loss is conductive or sensorineural in nature.

+Speech in noise testing is performed to evaluate the person’s understanding in background noise.
 A speech reception threshold test is performed to confirm the results of a pure-tone test.
 In this test, we can determine the lowest level of sound a patient can clearly identify verbal speech.

 This is a visual checkup of the ears where hearing healthcare professionals use an auriscope or otoscope to look into the ears.
 Otoscopy is an essential part of regular hearing check-ups.